Rhian Dodds

-Rhian Dodds (born 3 October 1979) is Canadian footballer who played as a midfielder in the Canadian Soccer League, and the Scottish Premiership.
+Rhian Dodds (born 3 October 1979) is soccer player who played as a midfielder in the Canadian Soccer League, and the Scottish Premiership.
 He also holds British citizenship, but represented Canada internationally on the Under-20 level.

 Playing career

 Born in Irvine, Scotland, Dodds grew up in Hamilton, Ontario, Canada.
 He attended Robert Morris University, playing for the Colonials before joining Kilmarnock.
 He was given the nickname "Dick Turpin" after scoring a late winner against Motherwell at Fir Park in season 2006–07 by the stadium announcer, insinuating that Kilmarnock had "stolen" the victory with virtually the last kick of the ball.

 After a seven-year tenure in Scotland he returned to his hometown of Hamilton, and signed with Hamilton Croatia of the Canadian Soccer League.
 Where he was united with his younger brother Jamie Dodds.
 He made his debut for the club on 11 June 2010 in a match against Brantford Galaxy.